Skip to content

 • Account for recesses, curves, and panel gaps that add material

-• Never order exactly the panel square footage—you'll run short
+• Never order exactly the panel square footage.
+You'll run short

 Step 3: Calculate Material Costs